ekrich/sblas/README.md

-# SBLAS - Scala Native BLAS
+# sblas - Scala Native BLAS
 [![Build Status](https://travis-ci.org/ekrich/sblas.svg?branch=master)](https://travis-ci.org/ekrich/sblas)

-This library implements BLAS (Basic Linear Algebra Subsystems) in the form of CBLAS for the Scala Native platform.
+This library implements BLAS (Basic Linear Algebra Subprograms) in the form of CBLAS for the Scala Native platform.
 Scala Native is a unique platform that marries the high level language of Scala but compiles to native code with a lightweight managed runtime which includes a state of the art garbage collector.